MarianaPereira23/libris/README.md

 ## Testing

+Note: The links present in the footer icons actually take the user to the homepage of each social media, on purpose, since I didn't create a social media page for my website.

 ## Deployment

 This project is hosted by Heroku and the deployed site should update immediately in case there is any change to the master branch.
 The deployment was made following these steps:

-1 –
+1.

 In case you wish to clone this repository, follow these steps:

-1 – Go to the GitHub page for the repository you wish to clone 2 – Click the green button that says “Clone or Download” 3 – Copy the URL given in the Clone with HTTPS
+1. Go to the GitHub page for the repository you wish to clone
+2. Click the green button that says “Clone or Download”
+3. Copy the URL given in the Clone with HTTPS
-4 – Open your repository and its terminal
+4. Open your repository and its terminal
-5 – Type git clone and then paste the URL you got on step 3 6 – Press Enter
+5. Type git clone and then paste the URL you got on step 3
+6. Press Enter
-7 - Create database in MongoDB
+7. Create database in MongoDB
-8 - Create collections for the database
+8. Create collections for the database
-9 - Add your Mongo URI in a file that should be listed as a .gitignore 10 - Install all requirements by typing in the terminal pip3 install -r requirements.txt and you are done!
+9. Add your Mongo URI in a file that should be listed as a .gitignore
+10. Install all requirements by typing in the terminal pip3 install -r requirements.txt and you are done!

 ## Credits